Charles Glass: Personal life

 Glass was born in Los Angeles, California, on January 23, 1951, and holds dual US/UK citizenship.
-Raised as a Catholic, he earned a bachelor's degree in philosophy from the University of Southern California (USC), then undertook graduate studies at the American University of Beirut.

 He lived in Beirut, Lebanon, for six years.
-He was married to Fiona Ross for seventeen years.
-He has three sons, one daughter and two stepdaughters and lives variously in France, Italy, Britain and Lebanon.
-His maternal grandmother was a Lebanese Maronite Catholic from Ehden, and his father's family emigrated from Ireland to Maryland in 1700.
+He was married to Fiona Ross for eighteen years.
+He has three sons, one daughter and two stepdaughters and lives in between Italy, Britain and Lebanon.
+His maternal grandmother was a Lebanese Maronite Catholic from Ehden, and his father's family emigrated from Ireland to Maryland in the late 1600s.

 Professional life

 Glass began his career in 1973 with ABC News in Beirut, where he covered the Arab-Israeli war in Syria and Egypt with Peter Jennings.
 He became the network's chief Middle East correspondent, a position he held for ten years, before deciding to freelance.
 Since then, he has also worked with CNN and the BBC.
 In print, he has written for The New York Review of Books, The Independent, The Spectator, The Christian Science Monitor, Time, The Guardian, Chicago Daily News, The Daily Telegraph, The Sunday Telegraph, New Statesman, Times Literary Supplement, London Review of Books, Granta, Harper's Magazine, and The London Magazine.

 He has made many documentary films for U.S. and British television, including Pity the Nation: Charles Glass' Lebanon; Iraq: Enemies of the State about military escalation and human rights abuses, broadcast six months before Iraq invaded Kuwait; Stains of War about war photographers; The Forgotten Faithful about the Palestinian Christian exodus from the West Bank; Our Man in Cairo; Islam for London Weekend Television; and Sadat: An Action Biography for ABC.
 Glass's film, Edward Said: The Last Interview, was shown at the ICA in London, the British Museum and other cinemas around the world.

 He is a lecturer on Middle East and international affairs in Britain and the United States.
-He was the Books Editor of the Frontline Club Newsletter in London and is a publisher under his imprint, Charles Glass Books, in London.
+He was the Books Editor of the Frontline Club Newsletter in London and was a publisher under his imprint, Charles Glass Books, in London.
+He is a Fellow of the Royal Historical Society in London and of New America in Washington, D.C.